ProxMaP: Proximal Occupancy Map Prediction for Efficient Indoor Robot Navigation: Experiments Results

-We perform the navigation simulation in AI2THOR living room $FloorPlan227$ due to its larger size and more number of obstacles compared to the other rooms we set aside for network testing.
-In each simulation we first randomly generate a start location ($src$), a destination ($dst$) and an initial yaw for the robot.
-At each step, the robot generates an occupancy map using the RGB-D camera.
-The robot also keeps a global occupancy map in the memory.
-We use the perceived height to filter out the ceiling and other obstacle situated at a height higher than the robot, rather than using the ground truth semantic maps for filtering.
-We assume that the robot knows its global location and yaw without error.
-The robot keeps a global An augmentation method, described below, modifies the occupancy map and updates its global map using the same method as used for the ground truth generation (Eq.~\ref{eq:gtmap}).
-This global map is transformed into a cost map for for the path planner.
-The path planner uses Dijekstra's algorithm to find the shortest path between $src$ and $dst$.
-The robot then navigates to the next waypoint prescribed by planner, moving in the steps of 20cm, if it is within $1^{\circ}$ of the robot's line-of-sight.
-Otherwise, the robot rotates to face the waypoint, and then moves.
-The room is discredited into a grid of square cells with side 0.2m.
-The simulation ends either if the $dst$ is within one diagonal cell at max, or if the robot has moved and rotated $S_{max}$=100 times, which we found is enough to reach the $dst$ if the robot doesn't get stuck.
+In each trial, we randomly generate a start location, a destination, and initial yaw for the robot.
+At each step, the robot generates an occupancy map using the RGBD camera and maintains a global occupancy map in its memory.
+We utilize perceived height to filter out obstacles above the robot's height, avoiding reliance on ground truth semantic maps.
+We assume the robot knows its global location and yaw without error.
+A prediction network augments the occupancy map and the global map is updated using the same method as for ground truth generation (Eq.~\ref{eq:gtmap}).
+This global map is used as the cost map for path planning with Dijkstra's algorithm to find the shortest path to the destination.
+The robot navigates to the next prescribed waypoint, moving in 20cm steps if it is within $1^{\circ}$ of the robot's line of sight.
+Otherwise, the robot rotates to face the waypoint before moving.
+The room is discretized into a grid of square cells with sides of 0.2m.
+The simulation ends when the goal is within one diagonal cell at most or after the robot has moved and rotated $S_{max}$=100 times, typically sufficient to reach the goal.

-For path planning, we use inpainted maps instead of predicted maps, i.e. the predicted state of a cell is overwritten by the corresponding observed state.
-The sensed occupied and free areas are given preference over the predicted counterparts in the maps and the costs are accordingly weighted in the cost maps.
-The observed free and occupied areas have 1 and 100000 as weighs, respectively, compared to 2 and 1000 for the predicted equivalents.
-The unknown areas carry a weight of 10.
+For path planning, the sensed occupied and free areas are given preference over the predicted counterparts in the maps, and the costs are accordingly weighted in the cost maps.
 We keep the speed of the robot proportional to its confidence about the free cells on the predicted path.
-Thus the robot moves faster when it is confident about not colliding with an obstacles on the path.
-If there are possible obstacles on the path, it should keep its speed lower to be able to break and stop before collisions.
-The cost of the traversal is equal to time taken to reach the goal.
+Thus the robot moves faster when it is confident about not colliding with an obstacle on the path.
+If there are possible obstacles on the path, it should keep its speed lower to be able to stop before a collision.
+The cost of the traversal is equal to the time taken to reach the goal.